toddmaustin/bringup-bench/README.md

 /* get some memory */
 void *libtarg_sbrk(size_t inc);
 ```
 Once these four interfaces are implemented, all of the Bringup-Bench benchmarks can be built and run.
-To facilitate in testing, the "TARGET=host" target defines the four required system interfaces by passing them on to the Linux OS.
+To facilitate testing, the "TARGET=host" target defines the four required system interfaces by passing them on to the Linux OS.
 In addition, the repo also provides a standalone target "TARGET=sa" which only requires that the target support provbable memory.

 ## Using the code-based read-only file system